Skip to content Skip to sidebar Skip to footer

 • 30+ squats: Excellent

 Understanding where you stand allows you to set realistic goals and track your progress.
-Remember, HIIT is intense by nature, so it’s important to ease into it if you’re new to high-intensity workouts.
+Remember, high intensity interval training is intense by nature, so it’s important to ease into it if you’re new to these types of workouts.

 Consulting with a Healthcare Professional